okteto/deploy-preview/README.md

 A list of variables to be used by the pipeline.
 If several variables are present, they should be separated by commas e.g. VAR1=VAL1,VAR2=VAL2,VAR3=VAL3.

+### `filename`

+Relative path within the repository to the manifest file (default to okteto-pipeline.yaml or .okteto/okteto-pipeline.yaml).

 ## Environment Variables

 If the `GITHUB_TOKEN` environment variable is set, the action will share the URL of the preview environment with the pull request that triggered the action.